Intelligent-Silicon/AutoUnattend/README.md

 import-Module "C:\Users\Admin1\Documents\ISO Files\New-ISOFile.psm1"
 New-ISOFile "C:\mount" "C:\Users\Admin1\Documents\ISO Files\WS2016test.iso" -verbose
 ```

+Example output of the import module and new-isofile output.

 , before optionally burning it to DVD.
 The Powershell Module ```.PSM1``` needs to be downloaded from [here](New-ISOFile.psm1).
 Its a modified version of this [one](https://thedotsource.com/2021/03/16/building-iso-files-with-powershell-7/), I've added a couple of extra ```-verbose``` messages for extra feedback for slow computers.
 The import-Module installs the ```New-ISOFile.psm1``` module for the duration of the powershell session only.
 Its unloaded when the Powershell window is closed.
 If you start additional Powershell windows whilst the Powershell window which ran the ```import-module``` command is still running, it wont be available to use, you need to run the ```import-module``` command for the newly opened Powershell window.